 AirConcurrentMap is a high-performance, memory efficient enhanced java.util.concurrent.ConcurrentNavigableMap.
 It is unbeatable for more than 1K entries.
 Read our comprehensive Performance Testing document to understand our testing and see graphics that show our results.
-You can also download the Trial Software or try our set of trivial tests.
+You can also download the free non-commercial version or try our set of trivial tests.
 We provide extensive test code using the standard Java Microbenchmarking Harness.
 Below we show some of the performance results as well.
 Here are the features:

 - Iterators and forEach() are several times faster than those in any standard Java Map, increasing with scale